What is an Industrial Engineer?

 - Evaluate precision and accuracy of production and testing equipment and engineering drawings to formulate corrective action plan.

-When polled, Industrial Engineers say the following skills are most frequently used in their jobs:
+Industrial Engineers state the following job skills are important in their day-to-day work.

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.